View Social Work Flowsheet

 Our program is student-centered.
 In recognition of the needs of many of the students served, the program is committed to both academic rigor and to providing support for students who might otherwise struggle to complete a baccalaureate degree.
 The program is committed to providing a variety of means of access, including creation of articulation agreements with community college programs and offering our undergraduate courses to working students enrolled in our evening division.
 The program welcomes a diverse student body and fosters an atmosphere of openness, collegiality and respect between students and faculty.

-The Bachelor of Social Work consists of 48 credit hours of Social Work courses in the behavioral and social sciences; 35 credit hours of distribution courses in the humanities, natural sciences/mathematics and social sciences; 13 credit hours in basic skills and 12 credit hours for free electives.
+The Bachelor of Social Work consists of 51 credit hours of Social Work courses in the behavioral and social sciences; 48 credit hours of distribution courses in the humanities, natural sciences/mathematics and social sciences; 9 credit hours of support courses and 12 credit hours for free electives.

-STEP 1: A student is accepted into the pre-social work program via one of three routes: (1) freshman admission to Salem State, with social work as a chosen major; (2) the change of major process; or (3) transfer from another two- or four-year institution.
-Students with a 2.3 GPA or higher will be accepted into the pre-social work program through change of majors or transfer.
+STEP 1: A student is accepted into the major via one of three routes: (1) freshman admission to Salem State University, with social work as a chosen major; (2) the change of major process; or (3) transfer from another two- or four-year institution.
+Students with a 2.3 GPA or higher will be accepted into the social work program through change of majors or transfer.

-STEP 2: The student must have completed, or have received BSW program-approved TCE equivalency for, SWK 101, SWK 102, SWK 200 (or 510), and SWK 270.
-At the same point, the student must have completed, or have TCE equivalency for 45 total SSC credits, including at least 30 credits of SSC core curriculum credits.
+STEP 2: The student must have completed, or have received BSW program-approved TCE equivalency for, SWK 101, SWK 102, SWK 200, (or SWK 510), and SWK 270.
+Students are also required to maintain a 2.7 average in these five courses.
+At the same point, the student must have completed, or have TCE equivalency for 45 total SSU credits, including at least 30 credits of SSU core curriculum credits and 6 credits in cognate disciplines.

 A. An Application Form